 No dealer, broker, sales representative, or other person has been authorized to give any information or to make any representations about the 2004 Series 1 Bonds other than what is in this document.
 The information and expressions of opinion in this document may change without notice.
-The delivery of this document or any sale of the 2004 Series 1 Bonds does not imply that there has been no change in the matters contained in this document since the date of this document.
+Neither the delivery of this document nor any sale of the 2004 Series 1 Bonds implies that there has been no change in the other matters contained in this document since its date.
 Material referred to in this document is not part of this document unless expressly included.